CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

   }
   ```

   I am an inexperienced game developer and I tried to make this demo without getting much help to gain some experience.
-Therefore it may be unefficient, it may has wrong ideas but I hope it helps people trying to learn Unity.
+Therefore, it may be inefficient, it may have wrong ideas, but I hope it helps people trying to learn Unity.